iCaptainNemo/helpdesk/README.md

+# Helpdesk Jarvis

-Domain Agnostic Powershell scripts designed to aid Help desk with common tasks and prodecures.
+This repository contains a collection of domain-agnostic PowerShell scripts designed to assist helpdesk teams with common tasks and procedures.